-Organising an event is a lot of work and requires the co-ordination of many different factors.
-Whilst it is possible for much of this to be done by one event planner, when it comes to the actual event a team of people to manage it is essential.
+Organising an event is a lot of work and requires the coordination of many different factors.
+Whilst it is possible for much of this to be done by one event planner when it comes to the actual event a team of people to manage it is essential.
 This is because it is the most efficient and stress-free option to ensure the event runs as smoothly as possible.
-Here we examine the importance of teamworking in the events industry.
+Here we examine the importance of teamwork within your event staff in the events industry.
 The reasons for it are outlined below.

 1. Reduces Stress